cybex-gmbh/transmorpher/README.md

 By default, the Transmorpher uses FFmpeg and Laravel jobs for transcoding videos.
 This can be changed similar to the image transformation classes.

-To interchange the class, which is responsible for initiating transcoding, simply create a new class which implements the `TranscodeInterface`.
+To interchange the class, which is responsible for initiating transcoding, create a new class which implements the `TranscodeInterface`.
 An example implementation, which dispatches a job, can be found at `App\Classes\Transcode.php`.
 You will also have to adjust the configuration value: